25th Annual Healthcare Summit Longevity, Healthy Aging, Artificial Intelligence and Genomics June 23-24, 2025, Vancouver, BC

 Lunch Break

-Session 15 – Panel: Healthy Aging in Place
+Session 16 – Panel: Technology-enabled Healthy Aging in Place: Today’s Practices and Tomorrow’s Opportunities

 Afternoon Refreshment Break